 Pre-Med/pre-health is not a major or minor at UC Berkeley, but rather a pre-professional path that students choose when preparing for a career in graduate-level health professions.
-Our pre-med/pre-health students come from a variety of backgrounds and majors - from biology to English - and should ultimately choose an academic path that they will enjoy and excel in.
+Our pre-med/pre-health students come from a variety of backgrounds and majors - from biology to English - and should ultimately choose an academic path that they will enjoy and one in which they will excel.
 Although the majority of medical school applicants have majored in the biological sciences, there is no preference or competitive advantage for any majors over others in the admissions process.
 Regardless of major, all students are expected to complete the prerequisite courses required by their chosen health profession.

-Applicants from UC Berkeley have a strong track record (https:// career.berkeley.edu/MedStats/MedStats)of entry into medical schools and other health professional schools, including dental, nursing, optometry, pharmacy, physical therapy, physician assistant, and veterinary programs.
-Successful pre-med/pre-health students at UC Berkeley maintain high GPAs while balancing a rigorous course load with activities such as community service and research.
+Applicants from UC Berkeley have a strong track record (https:// career.berkeley.edu/MedStats/MedStats/) of entry into medical schools and other health professional schools, including dental, nursing, optometry, pharmacy, physical therapy, physician assistant, and veterinary programs.
+Successful pre-med/pre-health students at UC Berkeley maintain strong GPAs while balancing a rigorous course load with activities such as community service and research.
 Health professional schools seek well-rounded applicants who demonstrate an investigation of their chosen profession and an interest in helping others across a variety of settings.
-Students are advised to follow their passions and maintain their interests and hobbies while pursuing pre-med/pre-health at Berkeley, as admissions committees seek out unique applicants who will contribute to the diversity of an incoming class.
+Students are advised to follow their passions and maintain their interests and hobbies while pursuing pre-med/prehealth at Berkeley.

 UC Berkeley has a large and active pre-med/pre-health student community.
-The campus offers broad learning and research opportunities to take courses and conduct research with faculty at the top of their fields, as well as ample opportunity to gain clinical, service, and leadership experience through over 50 health-related student organizations and a diverse range of health care settings near campus.
+The campus offers broad learning and research opportunities (both clinical and wet lab) to take courses and conduct research with faculty at the top of their fields, as well as ample opportunity to gain clinical, service, and leadership experience through over 50 healthrelated student organizations and a diverse range of health care settings near campus.